MoBRUEC/MoBRUEC/README.md

 __

-I am a Technology and in particular Cloud architect and overall Technology lead vast experience with all kinds of Sales, Service, Marketing Enterprise tools.
+I am a Technology and in particular Cloud architect and overall Technology lead with vast experience with all kinds of Sales, Service, Marketing Enterprise tools.
 Teamplayer.
 Track record of improving system landscapes: Scalability, Resilience, Data Management.
 Track record of improving on marketing KPIs.
 Collaborative and adaptable.
 Certified Change Manager (APMG) + Project Manager (Prince2).
 TOGAF certified.
 Native German, excellent English.

 Things I can help you with, be it freelancing or permanent:
 Technical Management & Oversight